kevintruong/til/Synchronization,-Part-9:-The-Reader-Writer-Problem-(part-2).md

 See [[Synchronization,-Part-7:-The-Reader-Writer-Problem]] for part 1

 ## Candidate solution #3
-Candidate solutions 1 and 2 are discussed in [[part 1|Synchronization,-Part-7:-The-Reader-Writer-Problem]].
+Candidate solutions 1 and 2 are discussed in [part 1](Synchronization,-Part-7:-The-Reader-Writer-Problem).

 In the code below for clarity `lock` and `cond_wait` are shortened versions `pthread_mutex_lock` and `pthread_cond_wait` etc. respectively